js-choi/blender-rig-graphviz/README.rst

 .. image:: docs/screenshot-preferences.png

 * **Graphviz DOT Command**: The shell command to run the Graphviz DOT application.
+If you get a

   In Windows, the default value is ``C:\Program Files\Graphviz\bin\dot.exe`` (which is the default location used by the Graphviz  installer for Windows).

   In Linux, the default value is ``dot``.
-This assumes that the ``dot`` command is available from one of the directories in the shell PATH variable.
+This assumes that the ``dot`` command is available from one of the directories in the system shell’s `PATH environment variable`_.

   In macOS, the default value is ``dot``.
-This assumes that the ``dot`` command is available from one of the directories in the shell PATH variable.
-(If you use Homebrew on macOS, you might have to `start Blender from the command line`_ in order for the add-on to use Graphviz.
-This is because starting Blender from the Finder might make Blender add-ons unable to see your Homebrew-modified ``PATH`` environment variable, without which the add-on cannot access the Graphviz application inside Homebrew’s ``/opt/homebrew/bin`` directory.) or manually set the Graphviz DOT Command preference to the location of the DOT.
+This assumes that the ``dot`` command is available from one of the directories in the system shell’s `PATH environment variable`_.
+(If you use Homebrew on macOS, you might have to `start Blender from the command line`_ – or manually set the Graphviz DOT Command preference to the location of the DOT – in order for the add-on to use Graphviz.
+This is because starting Blender from the Finder might make Blender add-ons unable to see your Homebrew-modified ``PATH`` environment variable, without which the add-on cannot access the Graphviz application inside Homebrew’s ``/opt/homebrew/bin`` directory.)

 * **Font Name**: A system font by this name must be visible to Graphviz.
 If this is blank, Graphviz will use an OS-dependent default font.